federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing.md

 Contact fields in XML templates cannot be incomplete.
 Every data record has at least one contact.
 The XML template allows for two.
 This section tests if second contact exists in data record, then substitutes all second contact associated values with first contact values if second contact is missing.

-Substituted values:
+  **Substituted values:**

--contact name
+  - contact name
--contact email
+  - contact email
--contact role
+  - contact role
--contact role french
+  - contact role french
--RI role code
+  - RI role code

 #### Update Cycle Refiner